mrexito/Algorithmic-Trading/README.md

 2. Save a CSV copy under `data/live_data/`.
 3. Upsert all data directly into the **TimescaleDB** table `ohlcv`.

+> When the dashboard boots, it calls the same API automatically for the symbols defined in `MARKET_BOOTSTRAP_SYMBOLS` (defaults: `AAPL, GOOGL`).
+If the API call fails, the app continues to run using the most recent CSV/DB data without crashing.

 ---

 ### 2. TimescaleDB Integration